nightscout/AndroidAPS/README-Combo.md

 - Pair the pump, if it doesn't work, switch to the `pairing` branch, pair, then switch back the original branch.
 If the pump is already paired and can be controlled via ruffy, installing the above version is sufficient.
+  If AAPS is already installed, switch to the MDI plugin to avoid the Combo plugin from interfering with ruffy during the pairing process.
 - Get AndroidAPS from https://gitlab.com/jotomo/KEF (Branch `combo-scripter-v2`)
 - Before enabling the Combo plugin in AAPS make sure you're profile is set up correctly and your basal profile is up to date as AAPS will sync the basal profile